zer0cache/matic-docs/docs/pos/heimdall/encoder.md

 pulp.RegisterConcrete("A", A{})
 ```

-Encoding is just RLP encoding and prepending hash of `GetPulpHash` of the `name`
+Encoding is just RLP encoding and prepending hash of `GetPulpHash` of the `name`:

 ```go
 // EncodeToBytes encodes msg to bytes